t-philip/hosts/README.md

-## Host file for the Pi-Hole Gravity list update.
+## Host file for the Pi-Hole Gravity list update - Blocking Streaming Music & Video websites
 This avoids the hassle of adding multiple URLs as **Blacklist** in Pi-Hole Admin interface.
-*List of customized URLs that need to be blocked at the host file level.*
+-*Goal is to add more URLs that offer streaming music & video content.*